KeplerC/Blog/README.md

 |6| coursera: neural network and deep learning | Sept 16 -21|
 |7| coursera: structuring machine learning projects | sept 17- 19|
 |8|TensorFlow and SKlearn    | Sept22 - Sept25|

+//I am too lazy to update this table every time, for all the latest update, see /daily otherwise, please go to my [blog](keplerc98.github.io)